 Composition of Parsley Oil

-The principal constituents of parsley oil include a-terpinene, a-pinene, apiole, a crystalline substance, as well as myristicine, glucoside apiin, palmitic acid, oleoresin, and tetramethoxyally-benzene.8 It also contains certain flavonoids like apigenin, appiin luteolin, and crisoeriol.9
+The principal constituents of parsley oil include a-terpinene, a-pinene, apiole, a crystalline substance, as well as myristicine, glucoside apiin, palmitic acid, oleoresin and tetramethoxyally-benzene.8 It also contains certain flavonoids such as apigenin, appiin luteolin and crisoeriol.9

 Benefits of Parsley Oil

 Parsley oil exhibits antimicrobial, antiseptic, astringent, carminative, digestive, diuretic, and detoxifying properties.
 It can be useful for various health ailments, such as:

 • Infections — Parsley oil can help kill microbes and inhibit their growth, protecting you from various infections and diseases.

 • Rheumatism and arthritis — These are diseases that result from obstructed blood circulation and the accumulation of uric acid in the muscles and joints.
 Parsley helps detoxify your body of toxins and refreshes your blood.
 It also increases circulation, which helps relieve pain brought on by these ailments.

 • Digestive issues — Parsley oil's carminative properties can help relieve and treat indigestion, nausea, flatulence, vomiting and stomach aches.

 Animal studies have also found that parsley's potent volatile oils, particularly myristicin, may help inhibit tumor formation, especially in the lungs.
 This means that parsley and its essential oil potentially have chemoprotective properties.

 How to Make Parsley Oil Infusion